MohamedAlaaAli/BIOGENESIS/README.md

 # BIOGENESIS
-This is the project of team BIOGENESIS of CUFE-SBME2025 as a part of our participation in the mathematics research day The projct is about breast cancer detection using CNNs using a dataset provided by baheya hosoital the dataset consists of 3 classes of ultrasound images :
+This is the project of team BIOGENESIS of CUFE-SBME2025 as a part of our participation in the mathematics research day The projct is about breast cancer detection using CNNs using a BUSI DataSet the dataset consists of 3 classes of ultrasound images :
 - Normal Breast images
 - Benign Breast cancer